Nyakorare/ScorpBot/README.md

 ## ScorpBot

-A Trained chatbot using GEMINI AI Studeio and their API to only respond to queiries related to my senior High School: CEIS-Manila (Centro Escolar Integrated School-Manila).
+A Trained chatbot using GEMINI AI Studio and their API to only respond to queiries related to my senior High School: CEIS-Manila (Centro Escolar Integrated School-Manila).

 ### Chatbot Features
 - Official Links